 It is important to give leadership and your accountant the ability to understand the cost of the business entirely and discover what can be best managed and changed to maintain a healthy eCommerce offering.

 The other reason, simple inventory management tools are beneficial is because they make it a lot easier to track your overall sales and look for patterns.
 Moreover, you can test upsell and cross-sell efforts more easily with all this new data.
 After combining all your efforts allows you to leverage the products for the best return both immediately and in the long term.
 This lets us sell multiple items together, reduce the inventory levels and also eliminate the things that have been in the stocks for too long!

-The other area that needs to be taken care of are the returned goods, which is very essential for a smart inventory management system.
+The other area that needs to be taken care of is the returned goods, which is very essential for a smart inventory management system.

-The entire process of returns is a significant problem for most of the eCommerce business, it is important to approve and process the clients orders, handle the items themselves as they come back, repackage and resell them.
+The entire process of returns is a significant problem for most eCommerce businesses, it is important to approve and process the client’s orders, handle the items themselves as they come back, repackage and resell them.